 - Reversible Motion: The footplates move forward and backward for added workout variety.

 - Ergonomic: A common problem with fitness machines is that the range of leg motion is too restrictive.
-FreeStride Trainers accommodate strides up to 38″ long.
+FreeStride Trainers have auto-adjustable strides.

-- Touchscreen With Web: Modern tech adds appeal to these units.
-The display is a full-color touchscreen, either 7″ or 10″ wide depending on the model of FreeStride Trainer.
+- Touchscreens: Modern tech adds appeal to these units.
+The display is a full-color touchscreen, either 7″, 10″ or 14″ wide depending on the model of FreeStride Trainer.

 - iFit Enabled: iFit technology connects the FreeStride Trainer to a Google Maps exercise app.
 This lets you draw a map and virtually experience the changes in terrain.
 The fitness machine adjusts its tilt automatically. iFit also lets you download customized workout routines, track your fitness progress, race against friends, and more.

 - Wireless Pulse Monitor: A wireless heart rate monitoring system with chest strap is included on the latest versions of FreeStrides.

 - Water Bottle Holder: Hydration is easy with the convenience of an integrated bottle holder.

 - High Capacity: The FS7i has a 375 pound capacity.
 The FS9i can support up to 400 pounds.